LexApp/technical-showcase/README.md

 ### Q&A

-Please respond to the following prompts:
+Please respond to the following prompts.
+Your responses don't have to be super long - aim to spend no more than 15 minutes on each question.

 1) What’s an idea or principle that you’ve learned that made you a better programmer?
 Why?